reworkd/extension/README.md

 ---

 ## 📖 About
-Reworkd.ai revolutionizes responses with the power of AI.
+Reworkd revolutionizes responses with the power of AI.
 We are a team of developers and designers who are passionate about building products that make a difference.
 We are currently working on a product that will help you create better responses to your customers.